barionleg/ANTs_wiki/Anatomy-of-an-antsRegistration-call.md

 |

-> mask defined in template (aka target) space.
-It will restrict all computations only to voxels with value 1 (i.e. brain), and ignore whatever is outside the mask.
-why in template space? because you are supposed to move the image in that space and check how well it fits with your target.
-This is a problem for patients with lesions: the lesion is drawn on the subject's image.
-don't worry, just flip the order, make your subject fixed and move the template on it.
-This is the reason why all above calls show template as moving
+> A mask restricts computation of the metric to a certain region.
+The mask should be 1 where similarity should be evaluated, and 0 otherwise.
+Anything outside the mask does not contribute to the similarity metric.
+This can help but also hinder registration.
+It can help by ignoring things that are leading to problems (eg, if we're trying to align brains within a head image, we might not care about the neck so much).
+But it can also destabilize registration as points moving into and out of the mask can change the metric sharply.
+Masking out smaller regions to deal with specific problems (eg, lesions) is less likely to cause problems than attempting to draw a mask around the entire structure of interest.

         -x $brainlesionmask
 |
-> Note, antsRegistration can accept masks on the target, moving, or both images.
+> antsRegistration can accept masks on the target, moving, or both images.
 Sometimes you may need to mask both sides with separate masks.
 In that case you can use something like this:
 		# -x [$fixed_mask,$moving_mask]

 ** Tips for registration:**
 1. Run a bias correction before antsRegistration (i.e. N4).
 It helps getting better registration.
-2. Remove the skull before antsRegistration.
-If you have two brain-only images, you can be sure that surrounding tissues (i.e. the skull) will not take a toll on the registration accuracy.
-If you are using these skull-stripped versions, you can avoid using the mask, because you want the registration to use the "edge" features.
-If you use a mask, anything out of the mask will not be considered, the algorithm will try to match what's inside the brain, but not the edge of the brain itself (see Nick's explanation [here](https://github.com/ANTsX/ANTs/issues/483)).
-3. Never register a lesioned brain with a healthy brain without a proper mask.
-The algorithm will just pull the remaining parts of the lesioned brain to fill "the gap".
-Despite initial statements that you can register lesioned brains without the need to mask out the lesion, there is evidence showing that results without lesion masking are sub-optimal.
+2. Remove the skull before registering brain images.
+3. Use a mask when there are features in one image that have no proper match to the other image.
+For example, images with different fields of view, or a brain with lesions being registered to one without.
 If you really don't have the lesion mask, even a coarse and imprecise drawing of lesions helps (see [Andersen 2010](http://www.ncbi.nlm.nih.gov/pubmed/20542122)).
-4. Don't forget to read the parts of the [manual](http://stnava.github.io/ANTsDoc/) related to registration.
+4. A good rigid and affine alignment will make deformable registration faster and more robust.
+If registration is failing, run the rigid part only, then the affine part only.
+If these are bad, fix them before spending more time on deformable registration.